-Unfortunately, animals in affected areas have suffered, too; according to reports from over the weekend, more than 100 animals died at the Humane Society Of Grand Bahama because of heavy flooding.
+Unfortunately, animals in affected areas have suffered, too.
+According to reports from over the weekend, more than 100 animals died at the Humane Society Of Grand Bahama due to the heavy flooding.
 In a post on the shelter’s Facebook, the executive director said kennels were submerged in five feet of water.
-156 dogs and cats survived.
+Only 156 dogs and cats survived.

 “We’ve been through several storms there with no flooding issues at all,” Tip Burrows, shelter director, told the Miami Herald.
 “So the water all of a sudden just started rushing in… sort of like a raging river.”

 Below is a video of a photographer and his family escaping their flooded home.
-They were located miles inland and did not expect flooding.
-Within 30 minutes, they encountered flooding that was chest high.
-Their family has three dogs, one of them blind, and fortunately, they were able to get their whole family, pups included, to safety.
+Their home is miles inland so the flooding was unexpected.
+Within just 30 minutes, the water in the home was chest high.
+Their family includes three dogs, one of them blind.
+Luckily, they were able to get their entire family, pups included, to safety.
 Many other families and animals were not as lucky.

 Chella Phillips, a dog rescuer in the Bahamas, took 97 dogs into her home.
 She has owned a small shelter for the past 4 years.
 People all over the world have rallied together and raised almost $300k as of the time of writing.
-She plans to buy land away from the city to build a large rescue shelter.
+She plans to use the donations to buy land, away from the city, to build a large rescue shelter.

 Search dog teams deploy to assist in Hurricane Dorian relief efforts

 If you want to help these animals affected by Dorian — and shelters in the northeast that took in hundreds of animals from impacted areas—below you’ll find various ways to contribute.
-This list is courtesy of Josh Ocampo, Lifehacker.
+There are countless stories of dogs, cats, and animal rescues in all affected areas — from Bermuda to the Carolinas and even Canada.
+This list below is courtesy of Josh Ocampo, Lifehacker.

 Be wary of any donation page or GoFundMe that claims to represent an organization that helps victims of Dorian; according to the Humane Society of the Grand Bahamas, there is only one GoFundMe page representing them (so don’t fall for others unless you’ve contacted that shelter directly and properly vetted the campaigner’s relationship with that organization through their social media presence).